-Maybe your area isn’t ready for a WyldLife weekend camp because there isn’t a nearby camp or enough areas with WyldLife to fill a camp.
+Maybe your area isn’t ready for a WyldLife weekend camp.
+Maybe there isn’t a nearby camp or enough areas with WyldLife to fill a camp.
 Consider an alternative weekend event that still provides relationship-building time with kids and leaders, as well as a Gospel proclamation.

 Host a lock-in at a team building center where kids can play hard – ropes courses, rock climbing walls, dodge ball, inflatables and more.
 Schedule a midnight club and cabin time followed by pizza.